-I’m definitely going to give this a try soon (In academia, nobody can hear you scream):
+I’m definitely going to give this a try soon:

 The other night, I pretended I didn’t know who Slavoj Žižek, the Slovenian Hegelian Marxist and cultural critic, was.
 I’ve done this before, but never to such triumphant effect.
 This Marxist bro I was talking to made a reference to Žižek that he obviously assumed I would get, and my heart sank.
 He was a nice guy, actually, but I saw the conversation stretching out in front of us, and I saw myself having to say things about Žižek and listen to him say things about Žižek, and I saw that I really did not want this to happen.
 “This is a bar,” I wanted to say, the same way that my grandmother might have said “This is a church.”
 A bar is not the appropriate venue for a loud, show-offy conversation about The Pervert’s Guide to Ideology.